Mamawebo-710/Visualizacionimgdti-t1/README.md

-Visualization of preprocessed RM img (dti and t1) of the brain.
+Simple isualization of preprocessed RM img (dti and t1) of the brain.

+these are the shape of the img [79, 95, 79]